Self-reference: Words

+Sentences

 A sentence which inventories its own letters and punctuation marks is called an autogram.

 There is a special case of meta-sentence in which the content of the sentence in the metalanguage and the content of the sentence in the object language are the same.
 Such a sentence is referring to itself.
 However some meta-sentences of this type can lead to paradoxes.
 "This is a sentence." can be considered to be a self-referential meta-sentence which is obviously true.
 However "This sentence is false" is a meta-sentence which leads to a self-referential paradox.
 Such sentences can lead to problems, for example, in law, where statements bringing laws into existence can contradict one another or themselves.
 Kurt Gödel claimed to have found such a loophole in the United States Constitution at his citizenship ceremony.